Capitals fire coach Todd Reirden after 2 postseason letdowns - WHIZ News

 Reirden, 49, was one of five first-time NHL head coaches hired in the Ovechkin era.
 Trotz was the only one with previous experience and the only coach to get Washington past the second round, let alone win the Cup.

-Reirden is the first coach fired after hockey’s return.
+Reirden is the first coach fired after hockey’s return following the pandemic-caused shutdown.
 Eight teams made coaching changes for various reasons during the regular season.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports